Abhish777/Abhish777.github.io/_posts/2017-07-27-How-to-install-Hadoop-on-Window-10.markdown

 ## Testing
 1. Open cmd and change directory to "C:\Hadoop-2.8.0\sbin" and type **"start-all.cmd"** to start apache.
 ![start all]({{site.baseurl}}/assets/img/posts/hadoop/start-all.PNG)
-2. Make sure these apps are running
+2. Make sure these apps are running- Use Jps to see the resources running
 * Hadoop Namenode
 * Hadoop datanode
 * YARN Resourc Manager